Othram: Ruth Marie Terry AKA "Lady of the Dunes"

 In 1974, the decomposing body of a woman was found in Massachusetts.
-The victim’s hands were missing, and her head was nearly severed from her body.
+The victim's hands were missing, and her head was nearly severed from her body.
 She became known as "Lady of the Dunes".

 In 2022, skeletal remains were sent to Othram.
 Despite DNA damage from formaldehyde and other chemicals, a comprehensive DNA profile was built using Forensic-Grade Genome Sequencing®, which was returned to FBI investigators.
 After discovering a close relative, the FBI were able to confirm that Lady of the Dunes was Ruth Marie Terry.
+In August 2023, authorities announced that her husband, Guy Muldavin, had killed her, and have now closed the case.